ADVISORY AFGHANISTAN-CONFLICT/USA-BLINKEN

 U.S. Secretary of State Blinken continues his visit to Qatar

-DOHA, QATAR - U.S. Secretary of State Antony Blinken continues his visit to Qatar
+DOHA, QATAR - U.S. Secretary of State Antony Blinken continues his visit to Qatar.
+Blinken meets with U.S. military and Interagency Team, with Secretary Austin.

 Restrictions: